bghira/SimpleTuner/OPTIONS.md

   --lora_dropout LORA_DROPOUT
                         LoRA dropout randomly ignores neurons during training.
                         This can help prevent overfitting.
+  --lycoris_config LYCORIS_CONFIG
+                        The location for the JSON file of the Lycoris configuration.
   --controlnet          If set, ControlNet style training will be used, where
                         a conditioning input image is required alongside the training data.